-Of all the cuisines in the world it is bread that unites them.
+Of all the cuisines in the world, you will see that it is bread that unites them all.

 Every culture has a different form of bread, one that reflects the types of food they eat in their country.